Tom Nolan (actor)

-Maurice Joseph Girouard Jr. (born January 15, 1948) is a Canadian-American actor and music journalist.
-He is known for playing Jody O'Connell in the American western television series Buckskin.
+Maurice Joseph Girouard Jr. (born January 15, 1948) is a Canadian-American film and television actor.
+He is best known for playing Jody O'Connell in the American western television series Buckskin.

 Life and career

-Nolan was born in Montreal, Quebec, Canada.
-At an early age, he emigrated to the United States with his family, when his mother was suffering from health problems.
-He attended a stage school and used the stage name Butch Bernard.
+Nolan was born in Montreal, Quebec.
+He emigrated to the United States with his family, after his mother had health problems.
+Nolan attended at a stage school, at an early age for which he used the stage name Butch Bernard.
+He also attended Jen Loven Swim School.
+He began his screen career in 1952, where he played the uncredited role in the film Son of Paleface.
+He then appeared in films, such asf The Grasshopper, The Toy Tiger, The Seven Year Itch, Man Afraid, The Young Warriors, All Mine to Give, The Moonshine War, and Kiss Me, Stupid.

-Nolan began his career in 1952, with an uncredited role in the film Son of Paleface.
-He appeared in films such as The Grasshopper, The Toy Tiger, The Seven Year Itch, Man Afraid, The Young Warriors, All Mine to Give, The Moonshine War, and Kiss Me, Stupid.
-In 1958, he starred as Jody O'Connell in the NBC western television series Buckskin, starring along with Sally Brophy and Mike Road.
-After the series ended, he guest-starred in television programs including Gunsmoke, Bachelor Father, Rawhide, My Friend Flicka, Alfred Hitchcock Presents, The Rifleman, Lassie, The High Chaparral and Wagon Train.
-He retired in 1970, which he then persuaded in becoming a music journalist.
+In 1958, Nolan starred in the NBC western television series Buckskin.
+He played the role of Jody O'Connell.
+His character was the son of Mrs. Annie O'Connell (Sally Brophy).
+After the series ended in 1959, he guest-starred in television programs, including, Gunsmoke, Bachelor Father, Rawhide, My Friend Flicka, Alfred Hitchcock Presents, The Rifleman, Lassie, The High Chaparral and Wagon Train.

-In 1971, Nolan authored "The Beach Boys: A California Saga", a Rolling Stone magazine article about the Beach Boys.
-It was unusual in that the story devoted minimal attention to the group's music, and instead focused on the band's internal dynamics and history, particularly around the period when they fell out of step with the 1960s counterculture.
-According to journalist David Hepworth, the style was unprecedented in the field of music writing, and the "story within was destined to become a classic piece from that brief interlude when pop writing collided with New Journalism ...
-It combined admiration for the group's achievements with distaste for their strange, inner world in a way that hadn't been done before".
-A quote from the article, "Don't fuck with the formula", is often attributed to member Mike Love, although Love denied ever saying it.
+Nolan retired from acting in 1970, last appearing in the film The Moonshine War.
+After retiring from acting, he worked as a writer.